The Apprentice School

 Question | Answer |

 How is the BIW Apprentice School different from a two- or four-year college? | The registered apprenticeship offered by the school is a full-time job.
 Apprentices are selected and hired into the program as vacancies occur.
 On-the-job training and trade theory courses in assigned shipbuilding disciplines begin immediately after hire.
 An apprentice’s work week is devoted to rigorous academic and trade theory course work and on-the-job training in shipbuilding trades.
-Academic course work begins within the first six months of apprenticeship. |
+Academic course work begins within the first months of apprenticeship. |

-What shipbuilding trades are offered? | An apprentice is placed in a shipbuilding discipline selected during the application process and works in that trade for the duration of his or her apprenticeship.
-Advanced disciplines are for current apprentices selected for these programs and are not available upon hire. |
+What shipbuilding trades are offered? | An apprentice is placed in a shipbuilding discipline selected during the application process and works in that trade for the duration of his or her apprenticeship. |

-Does the BIW Apprentice School accept transfer credit from an accredited two- or four-year college? | Transfer credit may be awarded for some courses based on official transcript grades from accredited post-secondary education institutions and on math and English placement test results.
-Transfer credit is also considered based upon the course work requirements of individual advanced disciplines. |
+Does the BIW Apprentice School accept transfer credit from an accredited two- or four-year college? | Transfer credit may be awarded for some courses based on official transcript grades from accredited post-secondary education institutions and on Math and English placement test results.
+Transfer credit is also considered based upon the course work requirements of individual disciplines. |

-How long does it take to complete an apprenticeship? | The average apprenticeship is completed in two- to four-years. |
+How long does it take to complete an apprenticeship? | The typical apprenticeship is completed in four-years. |

 Are apprentice graduates required to work for Bath Iron Works after graduation? | While many Apprentice School alumni go on to enjoy lucrative and fulfilling careers with Bath Iron Works, continued employment with BIW after graduation is not required. |